-Chapter 5 Initial Sparta Roadmap
+Chapter 5 The Sparta Roadmap

-This chapter summarizes the roadmap challenges, described in Chapter 6, Chapter 7, and Chapter 8, in a unified timeline of the initial SPARTA Roadmap to provide a general overview from a birdseye perspective.
+This chapter summarizes the roadmap challenges, described in Chapter 6, Chapter 7, and Chapter 8, in a unified timeline of the SPARTA Roadmap to provide a general overview from a birds-eye perspective.
 The timeline combines the dimensions technology, education, and certification and aligns SPARTA's short- and midterm goals with these domains.
 The short- and midterm goals consider a timeline until the official end of SPARTA.
 Further, the timeline includes the project's as well as long term goals that go beyond SPARTA and will be pursued after the project's end.
 The goals are based upon the comprehensive feedback provided by SPARTA Programs and work package leads.
 Besides, the timeline further includes emerging challenges that base upon the 60 initial challenges and have been identified by program partners.
 Figure 1 describes the timeline with final goals, establishing a long-term overview of the SPARTA roadmap.
 Figure 2 subdivides this broad overview of the goals into a detailed description of the subgoals of existing programs and other work packages pursued by SPARTA; this detailed view excludes, e.g., emerging challenges that go beyond SPARTA.
 Further, Figure 2 shows a timeline with transitions as dependencies between stages that are envisioned as milestones during the work on achieving the final goals.
 The stages that are expected to be achieved during the development of SPARTA pilot are shown for each year and at the end, the final goal is displayed.
+For the emerging challenges of Next Generation architectures and Quantum IT the expected end year is preliminary and awaiting a refined analysis of these challenges.